mikera/vectorz/README.md

 The intention of this library is for use in games, simulations, raytracers etc. where fast vector maths is important.

-Fast means really fast.
+Fast here means really fast.
 Vectorz can do over 300 million 3D vector operations per second.

 ### Example usage